waqarabbas123/website-templete/README.md

-In this repository we can make a clone website. this website is only for pc's because it is not responsive.
+In this repository i can make a website using html and css only This website is only for pc's because it is not reponsive.